How Much Trump's Tax Cuts Cost the Government

 Two Other Reports Disagree

 The Joint Committee on Taxation analyzed the tax cuts alone.
 It came to a different conclusion.
 It said the Act would increase the deficit by $1 trillion over the next 10 years.
-The Committee expected the economy to grow just 0.7 percent a year.
+The Committee expected the economy to grow just 0.7% a year.
 It did not take into account the other changes in the FY 2018 budget.

 The Tax Foundation came up with a second conclusion.
 It said the Act will add almost $448 billion to the deficit over the next 10 years.
-It looked at the effect of the tax cuts themselves and eliminating the Affordable Care Act mandate.
+It looked at the effect of the tax cuts themselves and eliminated the Affordable Care Act mandate.

 Who’s right?
 It all depends on what assumptions you use.
 It seems most fair to simply look at the effect of the tax cuts.
 In that case, the Joint Committee’s estimate would be most accurate.

-What Happens If Congress Makes the Tax Cuts Permanent
+What Happens If the Cuts Become Permanent

 The tax cuts will expire for individuals in 2025.
 They remain permanent for corporations.
 In all likelihood, Congress will make the individual cuts permanent when the time comes.